Rimanella

 Rimanella is a monotypic genus of damselflies, the only genus in the family Rimanellidae.
 It contains the single species Rimanella arcana.
-This damselfly is known commonly as the Pantepui Relict Damsel.
-It is native to South America, where it occurs in Guyana, Venezuela, and Suriname.
+This damselfly is known commonly as the Pantepui relict damsel.
+It is native to South America, where it occurs in Guyana, Venezuela, Suriname, and Brazil.

 This is a common species which inhabits mountain stream habitat above 800 meters in elevation.